Attentive multilayer fusion for vision transformers

-where the attention dropout is used as regularization during training.
+} where the attention dropout is used as regularization during training.
 The fused representation is obtained after a linear transformation of the concatenated heads:

-Classification for a downstream task with $K$ classes is performed using a single linear layer with softmax activation $\hat{\vy} = \text{softmax}\!\left( \mW_{\text{clf}} \vh_{\text{fused}} + \vb_{\text{clf}} \right)$. \rebuttal{This design keeps the parameter count independent of the number of layers, with the hidden dimension $d$ being the dominant factor and adds minimal computational overhead, requiring only lightweight attention computations over intermediate representations while keeping the pretrained backbone frozen (Appx. \ref{appx:parameter_count}).
-The attention computation scales with $\mathcal{O}\left(|\mathcal{L}|^2\right)$ rather than $\mathcal{O}\left(P^2\right)$ for attentive probes on all patches of the last layer.} For ImageNet-sized input images, $P \approx 200$, $L \approx 12$, thus, $|\mathcal{L}| \ll P$ yields an order of magnitude reduction in attention complexity.
+Classification for a downstream task with $K$ classes is performed using a single linear layer with softmax activation $\hat{\vy} = \text{softmax}\!\left( \mW_{\text{clf}} \vh_{\text{fused}} + \vb_{\text{clf}} \right)$.
+This design keeps the parameter count independent of the number of layers, with the hidden dimension $d$ being the dominant factor and adds minimal computational overhead, requiring only lightweight attention computations over intermediate representations while keeping the pretrained backbone frozen (Appx. \ref{appx:parameter_count}).
+Although ALF introduces additional attention computations compared to linear probing, the overhead remains moderate relative to full fine-tuning and LoRA (see Appx.~\ref{app:finetuning} for detailed runtime analysis).
+The attention computation scales with $\mathcal{O}\left(|\mathcal{L}|^2\right)$ rather than $\mathcal{O}\left(P^2\right)$ for attentive probes on all patches of the last layer.
+For ImageNet-sized input images, $P \approx 200$, $L \approx 12$, thus, $|\mathcal{L}| \ll P$ yields an order of magnitude reduction in attention complexity.
 Rather than manually selecting which layers to include, we find that the use of all intermediate representations $\alllayers = \{1, 2, \ldots, L\}$ performs best, as the learned attention weights automatically determine layer relevance.